Tensor products and intertwining operators between two uniserial representations of the Galilean Lie algebra $\mathfrak{sl}(2)\ltimes \mathfrak{h}_n$: Introduction

-In this work we study the structure of the tensor product of two uniserial representations of $\sl(2)\ltimes \mathfrak{h}_n$.
-The classification of all the isomorphism classes of uniserial $\big(\sl(2)\ltimes \mathfrak{h}_n\big)$-modules was obtained in \cite{CGS2}.
-This classification is reviewed with details in \S\ref{sec.3} and a rough description of it is the following:
+To describe more precisely our results, we need to recall the classification of all the isomorphism classes of uniserial $\big(\sl(2)\ltimes \mathfrak{h}_n\big)$-modules.
+This was obtained in \cite{CGS2}.
+This classification is reviewed with details in \S\ref{sec.3} and a rough description of it is given below.
+In what follows, and for the rest of the paper, $m=2n-1$.